oro-os/link/README.md

 the Oro kernel and associated modules to send to the System Under Test (SUT) for automated testing and reporting.

-The Oro Link allows contributors to the Oro project direct access via GitHub Actions the ability to test changes directly on real hardware alongside emulated environments, allowing for changes to be tested against niche or problematic hardware configurations.
+The Oro Link allows contributors to the Oro project direct access - via pull requests - to test changes directly on real hardware alongside emulated environments, allowing for changes to be tested against niche or problematic hardware configurations.